keybase/keybase-bot/README.md

 Exploration with the keybase chat API

-This module is a work in progress and may change, but feel free to play with it.
+This module is a work in progress and may change or have crashers, but feel free to play with it.
 As long as you're logged in as a Keybase user, you can use this module to script basic chat commands.

 # Installation